gSchool/galvanize-bookshelf/3_user_registration.md

 # User Registration

-In this assignment, you'll add the necessary code to allow users to register accounts with the system.
+In this assignment, you'll build a user registration system for your RESTful, database-driven, HTTP server.

 ## Migrations